MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 To specify a Visual Studio generator, open the CMakeSettings.json from the main menu by choosing **CMake | Change CMake Settings**.
 Delete “Ninja” and type “V”.
 This activates IntelliSense, which enables you to choose the generator you want.

-1. buildRoot: maps to -DCMAKE_BINARY_DIR switch and specifies where the CMake cache will be created.
-If the folder does not exist, it will be created.
+1. **buildRoot**: maps to **-DCMAKE_BINARY_DIR** switch and specifies where the CMake cache will be created.
+If the folder does not exist, it is created.
-1. variables: contains a name+value pair of CMake variables that will get passed as -Dname=value to CMake.
-If your CMake project build instructions specify adding any variables directly to the CMake cache file, it is recommended that you add them here instead.
+1. **variables**: contains a name-value pair of CMake variables that will get passed as **-D**_name_**=**_value_ to CMake.
+If your CMake project build instructions specify the addition of any variables directly to the CMake cache file, it is recommended that you add them here instead.
-1. cmakeCommandArgs: specifies any additional switches you want to pass to CMake.exe.
+1. **cmakeCommandArgs**: specifies any additional switches you want to pass to CMake.exe.
-1. configurationType: defines the build configuration type for the selected generator.
+1. **configurationType**: defines the build configuration type for the selected generator.
 Currently supported values are "Debug", "MinSizeRel", "Release", and "RelWithDebInfo".

 ### Environment variables